 Skip to content

-Nath & Ron Engagement Photos at the Lyndale Park Rose in Minneapolis
+Nath & Ron Engagement Photos at the Lyndale Park Rose Garden in Minneapolis

-For their engagement session on the twin cities, they hesitate between the Raspberry and Harriet Island (perfect to host a wedding ceremony at the sunset with a view on the city skyline), or with a smaller park with flowers.
-They choose the second option.
+For their engagement session in the Twin Cities, they hesitated between the Raspberry and Harriet Island (perfect to host a wedding ceremony at sunset with a view of the city skyline), or a smaller park with flowers.
+They chose the second option.

-Therefore, it is on a sunny afternoon of May that I covered the engagement session of these two lovebirds at the Lyndale Gardens.
+Therefore, it was on a sunny afternoon in May that I covered the engagement session of these two lovebirds at the Lyndale Gardens.

-After introducing this charming couple and their session, I will present you the advantages and limit of this park.
+After introducing this charming couple and their session, I will present you the advantages and limits of this park.

 I met them a few weeks before, uptown, at the 514-event center (the wedding venue where their wedding will take place).
-I don’t know if it was my pictures, or maybe my French accent (I won’t be on that), but I obviously managed to convince them.
-They explained to me their project, and I was happy to see them again at the entrance of the Park.
+I don’t know if it was my pictures, or maybe my French accent (I won’t bet on that), but I obviously managed to convince them.
+They explained their project to me, and I was happy to see them again at the entrance of the park.

 — romantic kiss —